Dinky Di's: Production

 The series was created by Melvyn Edward Bradford, produced by Roo Films Brisbane from December 1989 to 1993, and distributed by Motion Picture Management Studios Australia.
 Originally scheduled to be completed by 1992, it experienced a series of lawsuits and legal battles during production, causing it to be delayed.
 The series would eventually air in New Zealand in 1992, Malaysia in 1994-1998, Italy in 1995, and Australia in 1997-1998.
 The series was animated by Pacific Rim Animation.
 The theme song, "Friends on Freedom's Frontier", and the episodes' songs, such as "Cross The Line (Start, Don't Stop)" and "Don't Look Back", were composed and produced by Matthew Sloggett, with lyrics by Bradford and Bob LaCastra, while the soundtrack was composed by Garry McDonald and Laurie Stone and mixed at Grevillea Studios.
 The voices were recorded at Sunshine Studios, provided by Gennie Nevinson, Ric Melbourne, Lee Perry, Grahame Matters, and Tony Bellette.

 A 93-minute direct-to-video compilation film titled Mephisto's Web was commissioned in the first half of 1993 and completed in February-March 1994, but was never released, with the accounting firm, Krampel Newman & Partners Pty Ltd, cheating Bradford out of his money.

 Revival attempts

 In the late 2000s, four revivals of the series were attempted; a series of animated shorts named The Dinky-Di's 2, a graphic novel, a stop motion pilot and an animated sequel.
 The Dinky-Di's 2 was a continuation of the original series, where the Dinky-Di's were to face a new villain, Maraudo, and his holographic alien henchmen.
 The series would have also had a robot named DDRobo, who would work in the Dinky-Dis' High-Tech Control Room.

-Bradford was planning on giving the series a DVD release, but died of a cerebral aneurysm caused by coronary artery disease at his computer desk in the town of Coolangatta near the border of Queensland and New South Wales on 4 November 2010.
-His service took place in Parkwood, Queensland on 23 November 2010.
+Bradford was planning on giving the series a DVD release, but died at his computer desk of a cerebral aneurysm caused by coronary artery disease.